 Bergen Parks Master Plan

-Developed by Rutgers CUES, the Bergen Parks Master Plan1 would connect its parks via streets, trails and utility right of ways in order to form a County greenway network.
+Developed by Rutgers CUES, the Bergen Parks Master Plan1 would connect its million residents via a network of streets, trails and utility right of ways.
 It references Atlanta’s Beltline2 as example of a city employing active transportation to connect remote communities.

 Harlem River Bridge Access